 MaterialAlertDialogBuilder

-The following example shows a dialog with Material Theming.
+The following example shows a dialog with Material theming.

 Setting the theme attribute materialAlertDialogTheme to your custom